blackzky/ZeroToAngularSailsTDD/README.md

 1. Create a 'test' folder in the root directory.
 2. Create a 'client' and 'server' folder.
 3. Create the following folders under test/client:
- - E2E
+    - E2E/
- - lib
+    - lib/
- - Unit
+    - Unit/

 # TDD Setup: Client Unit Test - Karma (and Jasmine) Setup
 Required: Perform "TDD Setup: Initial Setup" first
 1. Go to https://code.angularjs.org/1.6.1/ and download "angular-mocks.js"
 2. Paste "angular-mocks.js" under test/client/lib
 3. Add Karma npm modules
     ```
     $ npm install karma karma-jasmine jasmine-core karma-chrome-launcher --save-dev
     $ npm install -g karma-cli
     ```
 4. Change directory to "test/client/" and run Karma config (after installation in #3 has completed)
     ```
     $ karma init

     - Which testing framework do you want to use ?
     -> jasmine

     - Do you want to use Require.js ?
     -> no

     - Do you want to capture any browsers automatically ?
     -> Chrome

     - What is the location of your source and test files ?
     -> assets/js/dependencies/angular.min.js
     -> test/client/lib/angular-mocks.js
     -> assets/js/app/**/*.js
     -> test/client/unit/**/*.spec.jss

     - Should any of the files included by the previous patterns be excluded ?
     -> <Enter>

     - Do you want Karma to watch all the files and run the tests on change ?
     -> yes
     ```
     > You can modify this config later in "test/client/karma.conf.js"
 5. Add HTML reporter
     ```
     $ npm install karma-jasmine-html-reporter --save-dev
     ```
 6. Update karma config:
     ```
     module.exports = function(config) {
       config.set({
         // base path that will be used to resolve all patterns (eg. files, exclude)
         // [IMPORTANT] Since our config file is in "./test/client/karma.conf.js" we need to map our base path properly